The Moore Park Beach Lifestyle: One visit and you're hooked!

 - Current single fares (effective 1/Jan/2013) between Moore Park Beach and Bundaberg CBD are $4.70 (adult) and $2.40 (concession).
 Daily and weekly tickets are also available for frequent travellers.
-Passengers travelling to other locations within Bundaberg (shopping centres, Burnett Heads, Bargara), transfers are available at no additional charge.
+For passengers travelling to other locations within Bundaberg (shopping centres, Burnett Heads, Bargara), transfers are available at no additional charge.
 Just inform the driver of your final destination and a ticket will be issued accordingly.

-- Passengers are encouraged to have correct change prior to boarding to expedite travelling and be at your pickup location five minutes prior to the scheduled bus departure.
+- Passengers are encouraged to have correct change prior to boarding to expedite travelling and to be at your pickup location five minutes prior to the scheduled bus departure.

 - For visitors from Brisbane, Translink’s go card facilities are not available at this time.
 Interstate electronic-based ticketing systems are also not available.

 There are regular school services that access local primary and high schools during the school year.
-Parents are encouraged to contact the school or the service provider directly for further information about times, fares and subsidies available for students who wish to utilise these services.
+Parents are encouraged to contact the school or the service provider directly for further information about times, fares and subsidies available for students who wish to use these services.